-£1 tickets to The King’s Gallery
+£1 tickets to the royal residences

-For those on Universal Credit and other named benefits.
+£1 tickets for those on Universal Credit and other named benefits.

 • Universal Credit